* representative output, MacBook Pro M2, default settings

 Sharing in chat

-Get under the 25 MB upload limit without an awkward link to Google Drive.
+Drop a video or photo under the 25 MB upload limit without uploading to Google Drive first.

 Archive